 I also see small business owners stray from direct mail for the simple reason that it seems to be outdated.
 With our high-tech lifestyles, it’s easy to assume that something like “snail mail” should be a thing of the past.
 But if it still works, why stop?
 According to Yory Wurmser, director of marketing and media insights at the DMA, direct mail has a response rate of up to 10 to 30 times that of email.

-As competition in the electronics market grew, Sony found that its sales were dropping and advertisements were bringing in fewer and fewer new customer.
+As competition in the electronics market grew, Sony found that its sales were dropping and advertisements were bringing in fewer and fewer new customers.
 In a move of marketing genius, they realized that customer retention would be the best way to increase revenue and strengthen the brand.
-The trick would be to encourage customers who had already made a large purchase to make another purchase in a short period of time, while maintaingin a positive relationship with the brand.
+The trick would be to encourage customers who had already made a large purchase to make another purchase in a short period of time while maintaining a positive relationship with the brand.
 Even more audacious was their goal to increase revenue on these repeat sales by 20 percent within 90 days!

 Direct mail works because there are certain direct marketing rules that have been so finely tuned that any experienced marketer would cry if you took away their direct ail budget for a “chance at going digital”.
 Google has a few experienced marketers on its staff.
 The next time that someone tells you that direct mail doesn’t work – ask them if they’ve ever heard of a little company named Google.